NIH Grants Policy Statement

 Mentored CDA candidates are required to devote a minimum commitment equivalent of 9 calendar person months (75% or their full-time appointment at the applicant institution) to the career development and research objectives of the program specified in each FOA.
 The remaining 3 person months (25% effort), if applicable, can be divided among other research, clinical, and teaching activities only if these activities are consistent with the goals of the mentored CDA, i.e., the candidate's development into an independent investigator.

 Mentored awardees are allowed to devote complementary effort without salary support on other research grants that include related research between the CDA and the research grant.
 In such cases where there is scientific overlap, the percent effort on the research grant is subsumed within the required effort of the CDA.
-The related research must be consistent with the goals and objectives of the CDA.
+However, there should not be significant duplication of the scope of the research supported by the CDA.
+Further, the related research must be consistent with the goals and objectives of the CDA.